npgall/concurrent-trees/README.md

 ## Project Status ##

-As of writing (November 2015), version 2.4.0 of concurrent-trees is the latest release.
+As of writing (January 2016), version 2.5.0 of concurrent-trees is the latest release.
   * Full test coverage
-  * New support for UTF-8/single byte per character encoding, up to 50% reduction in memory usage
-  * Over 4,000 downloads per month and 40,000+ downloads to-date, as at November 2015
+  * Over 4,000 downloads per month and 50,000+ downloads to-date, as at January 2016

 See [Release Notes](documentation/ReleaseNotes.md) and [Frequently Asked Questions](documentation/FrequentlyAskedQuestions.md) for details.